 Let’s say you’ve captured a perfect video but accidentally, you recorded unwanted or unnecessary things.
 So, you need to hide or remove them at once.
 What can you do if the blur tool isn’t available in the screencasting tool you are using or it doesn’t have enough capability to solve your problem?
 Will you give up or try to find another video editing software among a huge range of tools?
 Let’s give ActivePresenter a try to overcome this dilemma.
 This is a “3-in1” tool allowing you to easily record screen, edit video and create interactive eLearning content.
-In terms of video editing, ActivePresenter provides you a rich-featured Timeline pane which contains an array of functional buttons.
-Thanks to it, you can cut/copy/delete video parts, adjust playback speed, change audio volume, add closed caption, split and join videos, blur moving objects and do many other things.
+In terms of video editing, ActivePresenter provides you a rich-featured Timeline pane that contains an array of functional buttons.
+Thanks to it, you can cut/copy/delete video parts, adjust playback speed, change audio volume, add closed caption, split and join videos, blur moving objects, and do many other things.

 In the scope of this article, we’ll show you how to blur moving objects in videos with the Blur effect from ActivePresenter 8.
 Let’s get started now!